Kartik-Khandelwal/Clusters/README.md

 # Clusters

-This Task #1 of Internship at The Sparks Foundation.
+This is Task #1 of Internship at The Sparks Foundation.